YBhg Dato’ Dr Gan Ee Kiang

 Christy Chiu Lai Heng

-Christy Chiu is currently the Vice President, Finance & Admin.
+Christy Chiu is currently the Chief Operating Officer & Chief Financial Officer.
 She graduated from the Monash University, Australia with BEcons (Accounting) in 1984.
 She was admitted as a Fellow to CPA Australia in 2006 and has been a member of the Malaysian Institute of Accountants since 2007.

 Upon graduation, Christy returned to Malaysia in 1985 and worked as an audit assistant with KMG Hew and Tan, Kuala Lumpur for two years.
 For the next six years, she worked with Beca Carter Holdings and Ferner Ltd, Auckland, the largest consulting engineering firm in New Zealand.
 During this period, she was promoted from an Accountant to Group Accountant and finally to the Head of Department, overseeing the various finance functions of the Group.